aallagan/discounted-hitting-domination/README.md

 Reproducibility code accompanying the manuscript

-**Discounted Hitting Domination on Graphs:
-Submodularity, Complexity, and Exact Algorithms**
+**Discounted Hitting Domination on Graphs with Submodularity, Complexity and Exact Algorithms**

 Julian D. Allagan, Kevin Pereyra, and William A. Massey.